mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 LAUNCH
 Also termed a life boat, this craft uses a 20-ton hull.
 It is a functional spacecraft but not suitable for extended journeys through space; its most common use is to ferry people and cargo between ships or between ships and planetside.
-A launch’s small power plant cannot power a laser and so when adding weapons it is limited to missile racks and sandcasters.
+A launch's small power plant cannot power a laser and so when adding weapons it is limited to missile racks and sandcasters.
 The craft has 13 tons of cargo space.

 HullHull 20 tons